Kaloost Vartan

-Pacradooni Kaloost Vartan was the son of a poor Armenian tailor, he was born in Istanbul in 1835 and founded the Nazareth Hospital, the first hospital in Ottoman Galilee.
+Pacradooni Kaloost Vartan (1835–1908) was a physician and missionary.
+He founded the Nazareth Hospital, the first missionary hospital in Ottoman Galilee.

 Early life

-Vartan attended Constantinople's first American missionary school.
+Vartan was born in Constantinople, the son of a poor Armenian tailor, and attended the city's first American Presbyterian missionary school in Bebek.
 He joined the British army, serving in the Crimea as an interpreter, but after witnessing the dreadful inadequacies of battlefield medical facilities he resolved to become a surgeon.